Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic presentation of 4HB and 3Cob

 Therefore, we are left to prove \hrel{g1} for morphisms $F_{\underline{i},\underline{j}}$ in which some of the labels are strictly greater than $k$, and some are not.
 In this case, $F_{\underline{i},\underline{j}}$ is either a decorated crossing, or $\Sou_i$ or $\Tar_i$ for $i > k$.
 For what concerns decorated crossings, we observe that, thanks to Lemma~\ref{decorated-sym-inv/thm} once again, it is enough to prove \hrel{g1} for $X_{i,j}$ and $\hat X_{j,i}$ with $i \leqs k < j$.
 This is done in Figure~\ref{theta5/fig}.
 The proofs for $\Tar_i$ and $\Sou_i$ with $i > k$ is shown in Figure~\ref{theta6/fig}. \end{proof}

 \FloatBarrier

-Finally, we will define a family of natural transformations $\hat{\Theta}^\rmL_k$ for $k \geqs 0$ designed to provide the algebraic analogue of a dotted component that embraces the $k$th level, while passing below the $i$the level, for $1 \leqs i \leqs k-1$, and above the $j$th level, for $k+1 \leqs j \leqs n$, composed with a positive double braiding between the strands of the $k$th and $(k+1)$st level (see Figure~\ref{ttheta2/fig}).
+Finally, we define a family of natural transformations $\hat{\Theta}^\rmL_k$ for $k \geqs 0$ designed to provide the algebraic analogue of a dotted component that embraces the $k$th level, while passing below the $i$th level, for $1 \leqs i \leqs k-1$, and above the $j$th level, for $k+1 \leqs j \leqs n$, composed with a positive double braiding between the strands of the $k$th and $(k+1)$st level.